19 Exciting Things to Do in Valencia, Spain – An Insider’s Guide

 Say ‘street art tour’ and most people will think of cities like London and Berlin.
 But you probably didn’t know that Valencia is a street art lover’s paradise.
-I was very kindly invited to explore the El Carmen neighbourhood by Lenny from Valencia Urban Adventures, on her Street Art in Old Valencia tour.
-We hunted for the best pieces of graffiti and urban art in the area, and I was blown away by the quality and creativity of local artists such as Deih, La Nena Wapa Wapa and Escif, and the cheekiness of David de Limón, who springs up on you where you least expect him.
+Go hunting for the best pieces of graffiti and urban art in the area with a street art tour of the city.
+I was blown away by the quality and creativity of local artists such as Deih, La Nena Wapa Wapa and Escif, and the cheekiness of David de Limón, who springs up on you where you least expect him.
 We also found lots of cool murals by international artists such as Disneylexya, Fasim and Atila_the1.

 When you think of street art, cities like London and Berlin come to mind.
 But yesterday I discovered that #Valencia also has an awesome street art scene.
 Thank you to Lenny from @valenciaurbanadventures for helping me discover so many new talented street artists and their incredible work. ⠀ ⠀ If you are into street art and find yourself in Valencia, contact Lenny.
 Her passion and knowledge are contagious and she will show you around the best and lesser known pieces of street art in this fabulous city. ⠀ ⠀ #localsknow #urbanadventures #valenciaurbanadventures #broganinspain 🇪🇸